salesforcecli/plugin-auth/messages/logout.md

 Includes all authenticated orgs: for example, Dev Hubs, sandboxes, DE orgs, and expired, deleted, and unknown-status scratch orgs.

-# logoutCommandYesNo

-Are you sure you want to log out from these org(s)?
-%s

-Important: You need a password to reauthorize scratch orgs.
-By default, scratch orgs have no password.
-If you still need your scratch orgs, run "%s org:generate:password" before logging out.
-If you don't need the scratch orgs anymore, run "%s org:delete:scratch" or "%s org:delete:sandbox"instead of logging out.

-Log out?

 # logoutOrgCommandSuccess

 Successfully logged out of orgs: %s

-# logoutOrgCommandNoOrgsFound
+# noOrgsFound

 No orgs found to log out of.

+# noOrgsSelected

+No orgs selected for logout.

+# prompt.select-envs

+Select the environments you want to log out of:

+# prompt.confirm

+Are you sure you want to log out of %d org%s?

+# prompt.confirm-all

+Are you sure you want to log out of all your orgs?

+# prompt.confirm.single

+Are you sure you want to log out of %s?

+# warning

+Warning: If you log out of a scratch org without having access to its password, you can't access this environment again, either through the CLI or the Salesforce UI.

+# noOrgSpecifiedWithNoPrompt

+You must specify a target-org (or default target-org config is set) or use --all flag when using the --no-prompt flag.